BlackPepe2/WinDRM/README.md

 Place "common" inside "windrm" folder.

 Unluckily only the version with speex and lpc10 codec.
-The mel.dll version is way better.
+The melp.dll version is way better.

 Example: